rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-06-01-stirlings-approximation.md

 Expanding the scope of a problem can sometimes be a crucial step in its solution.
 In mathematics, this pattern translates to expanding the definition of a function or an expression from positive to negative integers, from integers to reals or from real to complex numbers.
 These generalizations often lead to deep insights and form "bridges" between unconnected areas.
-It is hard to come up with non-trivial generalizations.
-The study of previously discovered generalizations is therefore a fruitful mental exercise.
 We can refer to a couple of ingenious examples of such generalizations:

  1. [Newton's generalization](https://en.wikipedia.org/wiki/Binomial_theorem#Newton's_generalized_binomial_theorem) of
  the binomial theorem to negative integers, rational numbers and real numbers